 Find and understand useful information to create innovative solutions.

-PART I: Cloud Computing fundamentals
+Lectures: Cloud Computing fundamentals

 ---- Issues in large-scale systems: virtualization, service orientation and composition, availability, locality, performance and adaptation.